 Department of Physics, Gadjah Mada University

-Introduction: Phantom is an object that can be used for study to find high accuracy position of the radiation dose.
-Phantom produced from combination of the silicone rubber as a matrix and glycerin as a filler to form composite for replaced the human soft tissue.
-The composite were carried out by using CT Simulator for determining the attenuation coefficient which was dependent on the X-ray energy and the effective atomic number of absorber.
+Introduction: Phantom is an object that can be used to investigate the accuracy of radiation dose delivered to patients.
+Phantom is usually produced from the combination of the silicone rubber as a matrix and glycerin as a filler to form a composite for the replacement of the human soft tissue.
+The composite is imaged using computed tomography (CT) simulator for the determination of the attenuation coefficient.

-Material and Methods: Phantom has been synthesized from silicone rubber without and with additional of glycerin 10% and 20%.
-The type of silicone rubber in this study is Room Temperature Vulcanized (RTV) 52 with blue catalyst by a ratio of 100:5 (wt%).
-Samples were scanned by using CT simulator to obtain the images and then exported to the eclipse treatment planning system for analysis.
-The region of interest (ROI) is in the center of an area of 50 x 50 pixels was given in the image to determining the CT number.
+Material and Methods: The Phantom in the current study has been synthesized from silicone rubber with and without the addition 10% and 20% of glycerin.
+The type of silicone rubber in this study was Room Temperature Vulcanized (RTV) 52 with blue catalyst by a ratio of 100:5 (wt%).
+Samples were scanned using CT simulator to obtain the images and then exported to the Eclipse treatment planning system for analysis.
+The region of interest (ROI) was at the center of an area of 50×50 pixels to determine the CT number.